Natural Fertility - How to maximise your chances of falling pregnant naturally

 Day 1 of your menstrual cycle is the first day of your period.

 The key factor in allowing you to determine your fertile window is regular menstrual cycles.
 There are many fertility tracker apps available to assist you with this, or you can simply keep track using a calendar/diary.
-Melbourne IVF's ovulation calculator is another tool.
+Check out this free ovulation calculator as another tool to help you.

 Keeping track of the days of your cycle is not the only thing to consider when trying to conceive.
 Your body will also be giving you some subtle hints.
 A few days before ovulation, vaginal mucus usually becomes clear and slippery, and looks and feels a bit like egg white.
 This is a sign that ovulation is about to happen and is the best time to have sex, as sperm travel more easily in this kind of mucus.